charles-hood/redesign-elite-1/content/pages/about/index.md

         <p>
           I am a small-town Realtor with a forever-growing passion to learn.
 As a Northwest Georgia native, I have intimate knowledge of the area and surrounding areas with a strong desire to help you find your home.
 Raven is my beautiful daughter that makes me have a very strong will to succeed and make things happen.
 I treat all clients as if they are family while having a friendly demeanor and a humorous relationship with each of them.
           Establishing a positive communication flow with agents, clients, lenders, and all other parties involved in the closing process is important and I have done just that.
 All the while assisting first-time home buyers and investors in finding ideal homes by assessing needs, requirements, and budgets.
 I am a strong negotiator and advocate for my clients… assertive and efficient.
           Is it time for something new?
-Let’s talk!
+Let's talk!
         </p>
       </div>
     </div>